 We have had cases where clients have employed contractors to trim their trees who have then placed their motorised tools on the lawn, which has subsequently burnt the surface.
 Any damage caused by such items will not be covered by any warranty so please take care and advise any contractors in advance so they do not accidentally damage your synthetic turf.

 It’s also a good idea to keep any magnifying glasses away from the kids on the lawn.

 At LazyLawn, we understand the importance of keeping your artificial grass clean and spotless, however, special scenarios require special treatments.
 So, below is an assortment of common cleaning problems where the solution may not always be apparent!

-You can deal with the issue of Ice and Snow through different methods, it is usually dependant on the severity of the snow and ice.
-Whilst LazyLawn’s Artificial Grass is designed to withstand the punishment of a UK winter, we understand that you may want to utilise your outside space without the inconvenience of slugging over some ice and snow.
+You can deal with the issue of ice and snow through different methods, it is usually dependent on the severity of the snow and ice.
+Whilst LazyLawn’s artificial grass is designed to withstand the punishment of a UK winter, we understand that you may want to utilise your outside space without the inconvenience of slugging over ice and snow.

-Removing Ice: Our advice on removing ice is simple, don’t do it.
-This is because removal of ice manually can damage your artificial grass, leaving it to melt is completely safe and the excess water will just drain out.
+Our advice on removing ice is simple – don’t do it.
+This is because removing ice manually can damage your artificial grass.
+Leaving the ice to melt is completely safe and the excess water will just drain out.

-PoopClenz and PeeClenz are two of the best products on the market in regards to cleaning up pet waste.
-PoopClenz and PeeClenz are designed to clean your artificial grass, as well as eliminate odours and is artificial grass friendly- so you do not have to worry about these products damaging your artificial grass.
+PoopClenz and PeeClenz are two of the best products on the market when it comes to cleaning up pet waste.
+PoopClenz and PeeClenz are designed to clean your artificial grass and eliminate odours.
+They’re also artificial grass friendly so you don’t have to worry about these products damaging your artificial grass.